fairwaves/um-docs/markdown/FAQ.markdown

 **Q:**  Is it possible to connect external BTS to the network through A-bis interface?

-**A:** We don’t support external BTS connection through A-bis interface, because this architecture is not fault-tolerant from the connection lost.
-It does not have local calls switching, there is no simple way of backhaul optimization, that brings extra expenses for the village connection through the VSAT.
+**A:** We do not support external BTS connection through A-bis interface, because this architecture is not fault-tolerant from the connection lost.
+It does not have local call switching, and there is no simple way of backhaul optimization, which brings extra expenses for the village connection through the VSAT.
 ___________
 **Q:** Do you have a stable branch/release set for UmTRX?